 The Zhōu dynasty began falling apart in earnest from about 770 BC, which is the date traditionally associated with the beginning of the Spring & Autumn 春秋 Period [period 04d 770-476 BC], which was followed by the more ominously but realistically named Warring States 战国 Period [period 04e, 475-222 BC], an entirely unsatisfactory couple of centuries in which to be born.

-Both of these periods are considered to make up parts of the "Eastern Zhōu" [period 04c 770-256 BC].
-Confucius (551-479) lived during the Spring & Autumn Period, and spent much of his life lamenting the passing of the Western Zhōu days, when, he imagined, people behaved properly, especially toward kings, who were, for their part, virtuous.
+This is the time of Confucius.
+Both of these periods —Spring & Autumn and Warring States— are considered to make up parts of the "Eastern Zhōu" [period 04c 770-256 BC].
+Confucius (551-479) lived at the end of the Spring & Autumn Period, and spent much of his life lamenting the passing of the Western Zhōu days, when, he imagined, people behaved properly, especially toward kings, who were, for their part, virtuous.
 (He was particularly taken with Duke Dàn, the courtier and general mentioned above who had saved the neck of the young King Chéng at the beginning of the dynasty.)

 The same tumultuous Spring & Autumn Period saw the consolidation of Daoism, a complex combination of lines of thought and belief associated with a mysterious figure named Lǎozǐ 老子.
 Lǎozǐ is usually assumed to be a single historical figure, but the name literally means "old sage(s)."

 Our oldest truly coherent texts come from the Eastern Zhōu period, most importantly the Confucian Canon (link), which, because of its sacredness, has been meticulously preserved through the two millennia leading up to our own era.
 Archaeology continues to be important to our understanding, as it always is, but because of the existence of coherent texts beginning at this period, we have a critical line of evidence beyond archaeology as we seek to interpret what happened.